Student Financial Rights & Responsibilities

 - Know the method and frequency of financial aid disbursements.

-- Know how financial need is determined, including how costs for tuition and fees, room and board, travel, books and supplies, personal and miscellaneous expenses, etc., are considered in their budget.
+- Know how financial need is determined, including how costs for tuition and fees, housing, food, travel, books and supplies, personal and miscellaneous expenses, etc., are considered in their budget.

 - Know resources (such as parental contribution, other financial aid, assets, etc.) were considered in the calculation of need.